- Applicants must work with Keep Wales Tidy staff when planning package installation.

 Yes.
 There are other key scheme criteria that applicants need to demonstrate they meet (see above).
 Saying that, we encourage all applicants to outline how they have consulted with disadvantaged/under-represented members of their local community and how they will be involved in the project going forward, as we want the projects to be as inclusive as possible.
 Involving disadvantaged groups will strengthen your application, giving you a higher chance of success.

-Do we need to be a constituted group to apply for one of the development packages?
+Do we need to be a constituted group to apply for one of the garden packages?

 Yes.
 Keep Wales Tidy officers can support you to become a constituted group.
 We have template constitutions available and our team of community officers can help you through the simple process.
 Please visit the contacts page for details of your local community officer who can help, or ask the Nature team.